Last Modified: 15 Sep 2014

 We travel to Playa del Carmen, stopping enroute for an optional visit to the Mayan ruins of Chichen Itza (approx. 2.5 hours), recently named one of the new Seven Wonders of the World.

 One of the most impressive Mayan sites, Chichen Itza contains both Toltec and Mayan ruins lying alongside each other.
-The famous El Castillo pyramid houses a huge staircase to a crypt that is guarded by a jaguar statue.
-The crypt houses a throne in the shape of a jaguar, painted red and inlaid with eyes and spots of pure jade.
-The site also has the largest ball court where games used to be held, the losing players in which would not have escaped with their heads.
+The famous El Castillo pyramid dominates the ruins and the site also has the largest ball court where games used to be held, the losing players in which would not have escaped with their heads.
 The games are depicted in carvings on the walls.
 Nearby, excavations of the well of sacrifice offered up treasures of jade, copper and gold as well as many human and animal bones.

 We have about 2-3 hours to spend at Chichen Itza before we travel onwards to Playa (approx. 3.5 hours).